 If you’re stressed out about giving a presentation, you’re not alone.
-Read today nine great tips which can help you determine the root of your anxiety in public speaking and overcome it.
+Read today nine great tips that can help you determine the root of your anxiety in public speaking and overcome it.

 Is your anxiety situation-, audience, or goal-based?
 If it’s situation-based, flip it, recommends the following Stanford Graduate School of Business (GBS) infographic.